zaguiini/typescript-virtual-barrel/README.md

 And of course, you can compile your project, just like you normally would: `tsc`.
 It will create the distribution version, either transforming the imports or [keeping the generated barrel file if you wish](#options).

+## Known issues

+- Not compatible with TypeScript 5.0
+- No `./barrel/index.js` completions when `moduleResolution` is set to `NodeNext`

 ## License

 MIT